 Participants: Bryan, Edgerton, Montpelier and Pioneer.

 Formed in 1993 by 42 participating communities, AMP built and operates a 42-megawatt hydroelectric plant on the Ohio River on behalf of the joint venture and has back-up generation sources located throughout Ohio.
+The plant has two generating units with a FERC rated capacity of 21 MW per unit.

 Participants (in order of ownership percentage): Cuyahoga Falls, Bowling Green, Niles, Napoleon, Jackson, Hudson, Wadsworth, Oberlin, New Bremen, Bryan, Hubbard, Montpelier, Minster, Columbiana, Wellington, Versailles, Monroeville, Oak Harbor, Lodi, Pemberville, Edgerton, Arcanum, Seville, Brewster, Pioneer, Genoa, Jackson Center, Grafton, Elmore, Woodville, Milan, Bradner, Beach City, Prospect, Haskins, Lucas, Arcadia, South Vienna, Waynesfield, Eldorado, Republic and Custar.